Stay Up to Date With Freedom First News

 Brent Cochran is a Roanoke native and social entrepreneur committed to developing sustainable solutions through triple-bottom-line business methods.
 Brent has already served one term on the board and a few months on the Executive Committee.
 He holds an MBA in Sustainable Business, is an active entrepreneur and business leader, and a millennial.
 Brent is the Founding Director of LEAP, the Founding Advisor of the Grandin Co-Lab, General Manager of River Rock Climbing Gym, and Co-founder and Director of Community Sourced Capital.

 Judith Harrison has had many years in the Credit Union movement on local and state levels and brings almost 40 years of experience serving on the Supervisory and Board of Directors positions.
 Judith represents the Credit Union well to our employees, members, potential members and the community at large.
-She is passionately involved in the Mountain View neighborhood preservation and revitalization efforts, and she serves as Secretary to the Freedom First Board of Directors.
+She is passionately involved in the Mountain View neighborhood preservation and revitalization efforts.

 Andrea Garland offers a diverse cultural knowledge and technical expertise to the Board as an immigrant, young professional, and female engineer.
 After housing, transportation is on average the largest household expense for American families.
 Andrea has helped shape the way the Credit Union understands transportation, and brings new ideas on how transportation options can benefit members as a member of the Supervisory Committee.